Police station - what happens when you are arrested

 You should tell your legal representative about your mental health.
 They will think about whether this could have played a part in the crime the police think you have carried out.

 The legal representative should discuss if you should answer police questions or not, or give them a written statement.
-Even though you have the right to remain silent, this can be held against you if your case goes to court.
+Even though you have the right to remain silent, this can be held against you if your case goes to court as discussed in the previous section.

 The legal representative and appropriate adult are there for you and can ask for breaks if they feel you need this.
 They can interrupt the police if they think you are becoming distressed from questioning.